 OLC’s certification is significantly less expensive than ALA’s, but is limited to staff of public libraries only.

 Pennsylvania: Library staff working 20+ hours per week need six hours of continuing education every two years to qualify.
 See their Continuing Guidelines for Public Library Staff (especially items 3c and 4e) and Librarian Certification for details.
 OLSSI is currently getting on the list of blanket approved providers, but for now attendees will need specific pre-approval.

 West Virginia: Certified non-director staff in West Virginia must get three hours of continuing education every year.
 OLSSI is a pre-approved WV Library Commission continuing education provider, so no other pre-approval is necessary.
 Financial support is available.

 Kentucky: Full time staff must get 50 Contact Hours for Library Experience level and 75 for Paraprofessional level.
 Part time staff are encouraged to get continuing education but are not required.
 OLSSI does not meet Kentucky’s standard for “Library Institute” but does count as one “Training Attendance” for each hour of classroom time.
 Certification renewal is every five years.
 See the Certification Program for Kentucky Public Libraries for more details.

 Indiana: Continuing education is required for library staff whose work is 50% or more professional work.
-Staff performing at least 50% professional work must get 50 Library Education Units; mid-level managers need 75 Units.
-These hours must be approved before attending, but there is a list of pre-approved providers.
-OLSSI is currently working to get on that list, but for now attendees will need specific pre-approval at least 30 days before the event.
+Staff performing at least 50% professional work must get 50 Library Education Units (LEUs); mid-level managers need 75 Units.
+OLSSI is an approved LEU provider for both our online webinars and the annual conference.
+One hour of OLSSI training equals one LEU.

 OLSSI may also count toward certification and recertification for other organizations, including those in further-flung states.
 Consult each organization for details, and contact your OLSSI liason if we can be of further assistance.